alwstar/AML-ICL/Nex/README.md

 - Models can tackle new tasks without extensive retraining
 - It opens up possibilities for more dynamic and responsive AI systems
 - This flexibility could lead to more versatile and user-friendly AI applications

-Let's reformat and enhance this section to match the style of the example:

 ## How In-Context Learning Works